Who are we?

 – An International Catholic Lay Community on 5 Continents, in 60 countries and right here in Ireland

-– Founded in France (1972) by Servant of God Pierre Goursat & Martine Lafitte-Catta after experiencing the Outpouring of the Holy Spirit
+– Founded in France (1972) by Venerable Pierre Goursat & Martine Lafitte-Catta after experiencing the Outpouring of the Holy Spirit

 – 11,500 community members that includes 265 priests, 100 seminarians and 225 men & women consecrated in celibacy.